-We strongly encourage faculty to use university-approved applications such as Google, Microsoft Office, Canvas, Zoom, Kaltura, and Yuja to deliver online content.
+We strongly encourage faculty to use university-approved applications such as Google, Microsoft Office, Canvas, Zoom, Kaltura, and Annoto to deliver online content.

 Unlike publisher content or other applications, university-approved applications are supported by WSU Online and IT, secure in protecting both students and institutional information as they go through Central Authentication System (CAS) requiring duo sign-in, and offer reliable service.

 NOTE: If you decide to use a third-party application outside of those approved by the university, you are responsible for answering technical-support questions from your students and assuring student data is stored securely.

 Synchronous Tools (everyone online and learning together at the same time)

 You can present live video at your usual class time or another agreed-upon time.
 This includes your entire class, small groups, or one-on-one with students.

 If you've never used web conferencing tools like the ones we suggest here, check out our guide on How to Use Web Conferencing for Teaching.

 Use Zoom Conferences